 Are you looking for a Christmas market that’s fun for children?
 Or you want a food lover experience at the Christmas market.

 All markets are wonderful but here’s a list of Christmas markets to get some ideas.

 5 of the best Christmas Markets in London, by Emily Luxton.
 Because London really decks out on the Christmas decoration and this city will appeal to everyone.
 This is the city for Christmas Carollers.

 Christmas Markets in Germany by Europediaries.
 When you say Christmas markets, you say Germany.
 In every town and city in Germany, there is some sort of Christmas market.
-Famous are the ones in Berlin, Cologne, Dusseldorf, Nuremburg and many more.
-You cannot visit a Christmas Market in Germany without a taste of mulled wine, bratwurst and some pretzels.
+Famous are the ones in Berlin, Cologne, Dusseldorf, Nuremberg and many more.
+You cannot visit a Christmas Market in Germany without a taste of mulled wine, bratwurst, and some pretzels.

 Need more inspiration?
 Find the best Christmas market holiday ideas in Europe by the World wandering Kiwi.